amorphid/container_demo/WALKTHROUGH.md

     $ vagrant ssh -c 'ps -ef | grep docker' root       994     1  0 23:21 ?
 00:00:00 /usr/bin/dockerd -H fd://
     root      1066   994  0 23:21 ?
 00:00:00 docker-containerd --config /var/run/docker/containerd/containerd.toml

+# Install Ruby On Rails

+In this demo, we're going to trigger builds that start with a pushing a git commit.
+Because the tutorial author is familiar with Ruby on Rails, you get to play with Ruby on Rails!
+To install Rails on the guest VM, run the following script.

+    $ vagrant ssh -c /vagrant/host/bin/ubuntu_artful64_install_ruby_on_rails
+    Ruby on Rails v5.1.4 install complete (it probably worked!)
+    $

+To verify the Rails install worked, check the version.

+    $ ssh -c 'export PATH="$HOME/.rbenv/bin:$PATH" ; eval "$(rbenv init -)" ; rails -v'
+    Rails 5.1.4
+    $